 Warts are growths on the skin that can sometimes be painful.
 There are various types of warts:

 A virus can cause warts, and they can appear in all parts of the body.

-They have a rough surface and also can also come with black spots that represent small clotted blood vessels.
+They have a rough surface and can also come with black spots representing small clotted blood vessels.

 Can You Get a Pedicure with a Wart?

 Plantar warts are contagious and can transfer to another person through skin contact.

 Hence, this raises whether a person can get a pedicure when they have a plantar wart.

 Warts are viral and tend to spread quickly.
 For example, if a salon fails to sterilize the tools used on an infected person, it can transfer to you.